 STEP 5: Physical agility test (PAT).
-The PAT is administer to those who successfully pass the pre-polygraph step to determine the applicant’s ability to perform job-related tasks.
+The PAT is administered to those who successfully pass the pre-polygraph step to determine the applicant’s ability to perform job-related tasks.
 Exercises that will be assessed include, 1.5 mile run, 165-pound body drag, 6-foot chain link fence, 6-foot solid wall, maximum push-ups in two (2) minutes, and maximum sit-ups in two (2) minutes.

 STEP 6: Polygraph and background investigation.
 A polygraph is used to confirm information on the pre-polygraph questionnaire, the application form, present and past use of narcotics or drugs and any previous job-related problems.
 The background investigator will contact employers, references, family members, neighbors, and others to assess the applicant's character.
 The background investigation normally takes between four and eight weeks to complete.